-To electricity supplier, requesting preliminary information
+Letter 28 To gas supplier, requesting preliminary information

 I act as architect for the above development.
 My client is [insert name].

 Two copies of the site plan number [insert number] are enclosed.
 I should be pleased if you would examine it and let me have the following information: